mnieber/react-form-state-context/README.md

 - the `submit` function receives the mapping from field names to values
 - field names are used to set the initial form values (see the explanation of the `initialValues` property of `FormStateProvider` below)

 You need to tell the FormStateProvider about the set of known field names in its `initialValues` property.
-When you use an unknown field name in any form state function, an error will be printed to the console.
+Using an unknown field name in any form state function results in an error.

-As a developer you have the choice between creating a React component that works with a fixed field name (e.g. the NameField component of the example will use 'name' as the field name, and the AddressField will use 'address') or creating a generic React component that has a property for the field name (e.g. you could create a <TextField fieldName='address'> component that works with the 'address' field of the form state).

 ### FormStateProvider

 The `FormStateProvider` takes the following properties:

 - `initialValues` is a dictionary that maps each field-name to a value.
-If there is no value yet for a field-name, then you should map that field-name to `null` (this way, `FormStateProvider` still knows that the field exists, which is important because you cannot use `formState` with any field names that were not mentioned in `initialValues`).
+If there is no value yet for a field-name, then you should map that field-name to `null` (this way, `FormStateProvider` still knows that the field exists).

 NOTE: if you change the value of `initialValues` or `initialErrors` (see below) then `formState.reset` is called automatically with the latest values of `initialValues` and `initialErrors`.

 - the (optional) `initialErrors` property is a dictionary that maps each field-name to an error string.
 It is used to initialize the form errors.

 - the `handleValidate` property contains a function that is executed when you call `formState.validate()`.
-The purpose of `handleValidate` is to set form field errors.
-It takes two arguments: `getValue` and `setError`, as shown in the example code below:
+The purpose of `handleValidate` is to set form field errors:

 ```
         const handleValidate = ({ values, getValue, setError }) => {